SMosegaard/cds-vis/assignments/assignment-3/README.md

 </div>

-The training and validation loss and accuracy curves were  visualized to assess the models training process and performance:
+The training loss and validation accuracy curves were visualized to assess the models training process and performance:

 <div align = "center">